 Funded almost exclusively by philanthropy through the Coast Mental Health Foundation, Coast’s Peer Support Program teaches participants how to use their firsthand experiences with mental illness and the challenges of recovery in roles that support other clients.
-Since 2009, the program has been offered out of the Resource Centre in downtown Vancouver, and is a twice-yearly, comprehensive 90-hour course that ends with a three-month practicum.
-There are typically 10 to 12 participants in each cohort, many who are motivated to take part by their desire to give back.
+Since 2009, the program has been offered out of the Resource Centre in downtown Vancouver.
+There are typically two to three cohorts a year and 10 participants in each cohort, many who are motivated to take part by their desire to give back.

-“The philosophy is: I am a person with lived experience and have come to a point in my recovery where I’m able to support a peer as they start to engage in their own recovery journey,” program manager Fraser Mackenzie says.
-Fraser has led the program for the past five years; in late May, he was joined by peer support coordinator Natasha Kolida, who will take over training at the downtown location so that he can expand the program’s reach to Coast sites such as Alouette Heights in Maple Ridge.
+“The philosophy is: I am a person with lived experience and have come to a point in my recovery where I’m able to support a peer as they start to engage in their own recovery journey,” previous program manager Fraser Mackenzie says.
+Fraser led the program for several years and he was joined by previous peer support coordinator Natasha Kolida, who took over training at the downtown location so that he can expand the program’s reach to Coast sites such as Alouette Heights in Maple Ridge.

 The Peer Support Program has flourished under Fraser, who has purposely taken the curriculum beyond the core competencies for peer workers to encompass the unique mental health challenges faced by LGBTQ and First Nations communities.
 He also developed coursework around grief in mental health and diagnosis, and runs a peer support program specifically for young adults that he helped bring to Fraser Health.